Finding complementary and integrative medicine systematic reviews and controlled trials (subscription needed)

-The US National Library of Medicine has developed a search filter for identifying articles in PubMed/MEDLINE on complementary medicine topics.
-The CAM on PubMed search strategy can be used in conjunction with other limits in PubMed/MEDLINE (e.g., the randomized controlled trial publication type or the systematic review subset) to identify specific types of research related to complementary medicine.
+The US National Library of Medicine developed a search filter for identifying articles in PubMed/MEDLINE on complementary medicine topics.
+This CAM on PubMed search filter could be used in conjunction with other limits in PubMed/MEDLINE (e.g., the randomized controlled trial publication type or the systematic review subset) to identify specific types of research related to complementary medicine.
 Unfortunately, the CAM on PubMed search filter has not been updated since February 2019 and is no longer accessible as a filter or subset within PubMed.
 The search strategy, which is linked to above, may not function optimally due to changes in MeSH indexing since 2019.
-We collaborated with researchers at the Ottawa Hospital Research Institute to develop an OVID translation of the CAM on PubMed search strategy for persons who wish to use OVID rather than PubMed to search MEDLINE for CAM, and a CENTRAL translation of the CAM on PubMed search strategy for persons who wished to use CENTRAL to find controlled trials in CAM.
+We collaborated with researchers at the Ottawa Hospital Research Institute to develop an OVID translation of the CAM on PubMed search strategy for persons who wished to use OVID rather than PubMed to search MEDLINE for CAM, and a CENTRAL translation of the CAM on PubMed search strategy for persons who wished to use CENTRAL to find controlled trials in CAM.
 These search strategies are linked to above but may not function optimally due to changes in indexing since they were created.

 The US National Library of Medicine also developed a search filter for identifying articles in PubMed/MEDLINE on dietary supplements.
 The Dietary Supplements search filter could be used in conjunction with other limits in PubMed/MEDLINE to identify research related to dietary supplements.
 Unfortunately, the Dietary Supplements search filter has not been updated since March 2020 and is no longer accessible as a filter in PubMed.
 The search strategy itself, which is linked to above, may not function properly due to changes in MeSH indexing since the last modifications were made to the strategy.